“I didn’t want to upset my loved ones, but I couldn’t carry this alone.”

 Reversing autoimmune disease through diet and lifestyle is something no one can do for us.
 We’re the ones who decide the food we eat, what time we go to bed, how hard we push ourselves, whether we take time to de-stress.
 Yet, we don’t walk this world alone.
 We’re surrounded by friends, family and co-workers who are powerful influences on our lives.
 It’s a lot easier to stay on the healing path if we’re supported by those people, rather than thwarted by them.
 So, how do we get that support?

-4. Eat Delicious Food: All you have to do is scroll through the recipes in AIP Recipe Roundtable Archives to see that the paleo template is anything but boring.
+- Eat Delicious Food: All you have to do is scroll through the AIP Recipe Collection on my website to see that the paleo template is anything but boring.
 It’s a natural human desire to want to enjoy our food, and just because we have autoimmune disease doesn’t mean we can’t.
 I eat amazing food every single day.
 Sometimes it’s a simple meal, sometimes it’s complex, and sometimes it’s a treat.
 I don’t let myself feel deprived.
 Also, the more delicious the paleo meals are that we serve our family, the less they’ll object to the change in menu.

 You May Also Be Interested In